carsongoodwin32/rosetta2_avx_dive/README.md

 The only changes we’ll make is changing the xmm0 and xmm1 registers to ymm0 and ymm1 registers to access the whole 256 bits and expanding sum to 8 slots so we can receive those 8 ints back.

 It doesn’t really matter how this code works, but for the sake of this post I’ll explain.
--We take in a vector of length n
+- We take in a vector of length n
--Initialize ymm1 (where our output will be stored) to 0 -Grab 8 ints (32bitsx8=256bits) out of the vector and load them into ymm0.
+- Initialize ymm1 (where our output will be stored) to 0
+- Grab 8 ints (32bitsx8=256bits) out of the vector and load them into ymm0.
--Add ymm0 to ymm1 and store the result in ymm1
+- Add ymm0 to ymm1 and store the result in ymm1
--Loop n/8 times doing this until we have finished grabbing all there is to grab from the vector -output the result stored in register ymm1 to the variable sum.
+- Loop n/8 times doing this until we have finished grabbing all there is to grab from the vector
+- output the result stored in register ymm1 to the variable sum.
--sum sum and return the summed sum of sum.
+- sum sum and return the summed sum of sum.

 This code works the same for AVX, just using 4 ints instead of 8 for a total of 128bits of data and looping accordingly.